Where To Cool Off At Disneyland

 The Animation Academy is fun for all ages; Mickeys Sorcerer Workshop is a great place to explore.
 I love the Beasts Library.
 You could relax in the lobby or take the animation class.
 Turtle Talk with Crush is fun.

-Grizzly River Run a water ride has a single rider line and offers fast passes.
-You do not have to go on the ride to get wet, just stand on the bridge near the drop.
+Grizzly River Run is a water ride and has a single rider line and offers Fastpasses.
+To get wet, just stand on the bridge near the drop.

 Go over to Princess Dots Puddle Park in Bug's Land, which is highly underrated.

 Bugs Land has kid rides, and the wait times are usually 10 minutes or less.
 It's Tough to be a Bug show is another place to find shade.